Plains Leopard Frog

 The plains leopard frog is medium-sized, with a light tan ground color and numerous rounded spots on the back.
-The head is wide and blunt, giving this species a stocky appearance.
+The head is wide and blunt, giving this frog a stocky appearance.
 There is a distinct light line along the upper jaw.
 A white spot is almost always present on the tympanum (rounded ear spot).
-The ridge of skin along each side of the back is broken near the groin and a small hind section of it is usually displaced upward (further toward the midline).
-The numerous brown or green-brown spots on the back and legs are usually circular and uniform in shape.
-A dark spot is usually present on the snout.
+The ridge of skin along each side of the back is broken near the groin, and a small hind section of it is usually shifted upward (toward the midline).
+The numerous brown or greenish-brown spots on the back and legs are usually circular and uniformly shaped.
+The snout usually has a dark spot.
 The belly is white with pale yellow near the groin and lower inner thighs.

-Similar species: Missouri’s two other leopard frogs and the pickerel frog all lack the distinctively broken and displaced skin ridges along the sides of the back, and by the absence of distinct white rings around each spot on the back.
+Similar species: Missouri’s two other leopard frogs and the pickerel frog all lack the distinctively narrow and broken/displaced skin ridges along the sides of the back; also recall that the plains leopard frog lacks distinct white rings around each spot on the back.

 In a number of Missouri counties, the plains leopard frog occurs within the same geographic range as the southern leopard frog, and in our northwestern counties, it can occur in the same places as the northern leopard frog.
 Hybridization with these two species may occur, usually where habitats have been altered due to human activity.
 When a breeding habitat is changed, the environmental barriers that would normally isolate species during their breeding season are lost, and hybridization may occur.
 The hybrid offspring usually show a blend of their parent species' characteristics and may be tricky to identify.

 Missouri has eight members of the true frog family.
-These are typically medium- to large-sized, have long legs, smooth skin, and well-developed webbing between the hind toes.
+These are typically medium to large frogs with long legs, smooth skin, and well-developed webbing between the hind toes.
 Another common characteristic is a glandular fold or ridge of skin along each side of the back (these are called dorsolateral folds).

 Adult length (snout to vent): 2 to 3¾ inches; occasionally to 4½ inches.